Careers at Rasmussen College

 Yes, all of our instructors must provide Rasmussen College with official transcripts for every degree earned.
 All transcripts must be received before you begin teaching.
 You are responsible for ordering your official transcripts and having them sent to Rasmussen College.

-Yes, we offer online training and orientation that all new instructors are required to complete.
+Yes, we offer online training and orientation that all new instructors are required to complete prior to teaching.

 Rasmussen College operates on a quarter system.
-Instruction occurs Weeks 1-10, finals week is week 11, classes are not in session Week 12 and are designated for professional development.
-Faculty still needs to be available to students during professional development week.
+Our standard courses run 11 weeks.
+Week 12 is designated for professional development.
+Faculty still need to be available to students during professional development week.
+We also offer AcceleratED programs comprised of two 6-week sessions during our standard quarter.

-After successful completion of teaching your first quarter, faculty members are eligible to teach up to three courses per quarter.
+Instructors are given one course to teach their first quarter.
+After successful completion, faculty members are eligible to teach up to three courses per quarter.

 Our scheduling is completed based on course enrollment.
 There is never a guarantee to teach every quarter.
-The scheduler/academic dean will contact you before the term begins to extend your contract.
+The Academic Dean will contact you before the term begins to extend you a teaching assignment.
 Courses may be canceled due to lack of student enrollment.

-The textbook for each class has already been selected for you.
+The textbook and/or digital content for each class has already been selected.

 All adjunct instructors are paid on the same cycle as employees.
 Rasmussen abides by a “semimonthly” payroll schedule (24 payrolls per year which is 2 paydays per month).
 The work week is Saturday through Friday.
 Paydays are generally the 15th and the last business day of the month.
 If a regularly scheduled payday falls on a holiday or weekend, employees are paid on the last regular workday immediately preceding the holiday or weekend.